signature-opensource/CK-DeviceModel/README.md

 >  - The `Flash` event here is dedicated to a "flash" device event.
 When multiple device events exist, a generic `AllEvent` that sends a base `MyDeviceEvent` class and multiple specialized events classes is easier to implement and use (the event handler applies a simple pattern matching on the event argument).
+>  - More documentation on Commands can be found [here](CK.DeviceModel/Command#command-handling-its-all-about-command-completion).

 - Below is a helper that triggers a flash directly on the device: such specific device API must always be simple helpers that eventually send a command (an await its completion).